Space environment applications

 Radio-frequency GTD

-The radio frequency (RF) analysis of satellites is one of many important steps required to ensure a successful mission.
-For directive antennae, the satellite structure and nearby payloads may often be neglected, but for low-gain antennae and omnidirectional antennae, the structure may influence the radiation characteristics substantially.
+The radio frequency (RF) analysis of satellites is an essential step to ensure a successful mission.
+For directive antennae, the satellite structure and nearby payloads may often be neglected, but for low-gain and omnidirectional antennae, the structure can substantially influence radiation characteristics.

-In addition to the antenna pattern, this software enables the calculation of antenna to antenna coupling due to the structure, which is very important for the positioning of antennae, and the study of the electromagnetic compatibility between them.
-The field computation on surfaces of the structure or on virtual surfaces is also available in this new version.
+In addition to the antenna pattern, this software enables the calculation of antenna-to-antenna coupling due to structural effects, which is important for optimal antenna positioning and electromagnetic compatibility (EMC) analysis.
+It also allows field computation on physical and virtual spacecraft surfaces.

 GTD